PowerShell/PowerShell/docs/KNOWNISSUES.md

 sessions.
 We believe this is likely an issue with `Console.ReadKey()` and are investigating.

-## Remoting

-Only basic authentication is implemented

-Multiple sessions are not yet supported

-Server shut-down is not complete (must restart `omiserver` after a session is completed.

 ## Unavailable cmdlets

 This project includes the CoreCLR versions of the `Commands.Management`,